project-chip/connectedhomeip/scripts/tools/nxp/ota/README.md

 When defining a custom processor, a user is able to also specify the custom format of the TLV by creating a JSON file based on the `ota_payload.schema`.
-The tool offers support for describing multiple TLVs in the same JSON file.
+The tool offers support for describing multiple TLV in the same JSON file.
 Please see the `examples/ota_max_entries_example.json` for a multi-app + SSBL example.
 Option `--json` must be used to specify the path to the JSON file.